drolez/bot/README.md

 # Drolez bot
-# Created with love for Discord Hack Week
 This bot does management stuff, that Web API can't do.<br>
-You can manage rolse with subfolders<br>
+You can manage roles with subfolders<br>
 This bot contains WebSockets server with SSL support for .NET core<br>
-Simple example of web dashboard using this bot: https://drolez.studio/ (shows only logged in user for now)
+Web dashboard using this bot: https://drolez.studio/ (shows only logged in user for now)

 Written in C# for .NET core 2.2<br>
 Bot tested on *Debian GNU/Linux 9*